-Discover the secrets behind taking a gondola ride in the Grand Canal.
-Gondalas are flat bottomed boats that are driven with a single oar, requiring a skilled rower.
+Discover the secrets behind taking a Venetian gondola ride in the Grand Canal.
+Gondolas are flat bottomed boats that are driven with a single oar, requiring a skilled rower.
 The most famous of these rowers are the gondoliers, but they are not the only ones!
 If you watch out you might also see two and four-oared gondolas sailing on the Grand Canal.

 The gondola is the most typical of Venetian boats.
 Dark in color and with a long slender shape, it is 10.85 metres long and 1.44 metres wide.
 It has a flat bottom to allow navigation even in very shallow waters, such as those of the lagoon.